Articles

 - A pacifier might soothe a fussy baby.
 Some babies are happiest when they're sucking on something.

-- A pacifier offers temporary distraction.
-A pacifier might come in handy during and after shots, blood tests or other procedures.
+- A pacifier offers a short-term distraction.
+Using a pacifier can help lessen pain.
+So it might come in handy during and after procedures such as shots or blood tests.

 - A pacifier might help your baby fall asleep.
 If your baby has trouble settling down, a pacifier might do the trick.

 - A pacifier might ease discomfort during flights.
-Babies can't intentionally "pop" their ears by swallowing or yawning to relieve ear pain caused by air pressure changes.
+Air pressure changes can cause ear pain.
+Adults can "pop" their ears by swallowing or yawning to ease pressure.
+But babies can't do that.
 Sucking on a pacifier might help.

-- A pacifier might help reduce the risk of sudden infant death syndrome (SIDS).
-Sucking on a pacifier at nap time and bedtime might reduce the risk of SIDS.
+- A pacifier might lower the risk of sudden infant death syndrome, also known as SIDS.
+Sucking on a pacifier at nap time and bedtime might lower the risk of SIDS.

-- Pacifiers are disposable.
+- Pacifiers can be thrown out.
 When it's time to stop using pacifiers, you can throw them away.
-If your child prefers to suck on his or her thumb or fingers, it might be more difficult to break the habit.
+If your child prefers to suck on the thumb or fingers, it might be harder to break the habit.